Assessment care in detention and teamwork (ACDT): detention services order 01/2022 (accessible version)

 -

 13. Local suicide prevention and self-harm management strategies and their related protocols and instructions must be agreed with the Home Office Service Delivery Manager (or Head of Escorting Performance for RSTHFs) responsible for the detention or escorting contract.
-The local strategy for prevention of self-harm must be displayed publicly within the centre and this document made available on request to all staff and those in detention in a language they can understand.
-The implementation of local ACDT and self-harm prevention policies and procedures must be reviewed annually by the supplier centre manager or contract director.
+The local strategy for prevention of self-harm must be displayed publicly within the centre.
+This document must be made available on request to all staff and those in detention in a language they can understand.
+The implementation of local ACDT and self-harm prevention the CSPs, centre management team or contract director must annually review strategies, policies and procedures.

 14. Although all centres must have a team of specifically trained, dedicated officers to manage the ACDT process, the identification of detained individuals at risk of suicide and/or self-harm is the responsibility of all staff.
-Good staff/detained individual relationships are integral to reducing risk.
+An integral factor to reducing the risk of suicide and self-harm is healthy, professional engagement/interaction between staff and detained individuals.
 Other factors which are fundamental to reducing risk include regular participation in regime activities, positive peer relationships, and referral to relevant specialist services such as mental health services, where available and appropriate.

-15. IRC centre managers and contract directors of escorting services must ensure that all ACDT related posts in custodial or management grades are occupied, and that when vacancies occur systems are in place to ensure they are immediately filled.
+15. The centre CSP management team and contract directors of escorting services must ensure that all ACDT related posts in custodial or management grades are occupied, and that when vacancies occur, systems are in place to ensure they are immediately filled.

-16. Each centre must have a Safer Detention team (SDT) who will have responsibility for the implementation and development of safer detention policy.
-In the PDA this team is referred to as the “Safe Stay Committee”.
+16. Each centre must have a Safer Detention Team (SDT) who will have responsibility for the implementation and development of safer detention policy.
 Their role is to provide assurance on all safer detention issues affecting the centre.
-Membership of the SDT will vary between centres depending on its size, function and the risk profile of the population.
+Membership of the SDT will vary between centres depending on its size, function, and the risk profile of the population.
+In the PDA this team is referred to as the “Safe Stay Committee.”

-17. Suppliers (including escorting services) must appoint to the Safer Detention team a safer detention and suicide prevention team leader from the senior management team and a safer detention (ACDT) co-ordinator from a manager grade.
+17. CSP (including escorting services) must appoint to the Safer Detention Team a Safer Detention and Suicide Prevention Team Leader from the Senior Management Team and a Safer Detention (ACDT) Co-ordinator from the management team.

-18. The safer detention and suicide prevention team leader is responsible for devising and implementing a local policy statement, instructions and protocols, which set out a multi-disciplinary, multi-agency approach to suicide and self-harm prevention in line with this DSO.
+18. The Safer Detention and Suicide Prevention Team Leader is responsible for devising and implementing a local policy/strategy statement, instructions and protocols, which set out a multi-disciplinary, multi-agency approach to suicide and self-harm prevention in line with this DSO.
 This instruction must include a comprehensive list of the centre’s resources available to staff to draw upon in addressing specific issues identified during the ACDT process.
 This might include assisted living accommodation or supported living facilities, enhanced care units and/ or other dedicated residential areas, activities, welfare and wellbeing or counselling services.
 This policy must be reviewed on an annual basis.

-20. Safer detention (ACDT) co-ordinators must be trained to at least ACDT case co-ordinator level, and should complete an annual refresher training in suicide and self-harm prevention annually and maintain a contemporary knowledge of safer detention good practice and policy.
+20. Safer Detention (ACDT) Co-ordinators must be trained to at least ACDT Case Co-ordinator level and maintain a contemporary knowledge of safer detention good practice and policy.

-21. The safer detention and suicide prevention team leader will chair the safer detention meeting to examine self-harm prevention procedures and any current local trends.
-This should be a multidisciplinary meeting including representatives from key areas of the centre and from a range of disciplines such as the local Compliance team or ECMT (for RSTHF), local DET, IMB, healthcare, chaplaincy, welfare and activities.
-The safer detention meeting will:
+21. The Safer Detention and Suicide Prevention Team Leader will chair the Safer Detention Meeting to examine self-harm prevention procedures and any current local trends.
+This should be a multidisciplinary meeting including representatives from key areas of the centre and from a range of disciplines such as the local Compliance Team or Escorting Ops (for RSTHF), local DET, Independent Monitoring Board (IMB), healthcare, chaplaincy, welfare, and activities.
+The Safer Detention Meeting will:

 -